 Building Standalone Apps

-must have WSL enabled.
-You can follow the installation guide here
+operating system must have WSL enabled.
+If you do not have it installed, follow this installation guide

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux